eventum-project/website/docs/docs/getting_started/overview/index.md

 ...
 ```

-The only think you need to do to make this work is to put your python module to `jinja_modules` directory of Jinja event plugin.
+The only thing you need to do to make this work is to put your python module to `jinja_modules` directory of Jinja event plugin.
 All modules in this directory are accessible from all templates.

 ## Outputting
 ### Send events anywhere